LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

   // Etc.

-Each unit test is defined by the Google Test `TEST()` macro which accepts a *test group* identifier, such as the name of the C++ class being tested, and a *test name*, which indicates the functionality being verified by the unit test.
-Within each unit test, logical assertions are defined using Google Test `assertion macros`.
+Each unit test is defined by the Google Test `TEST()` macro which accepts a *test case name* identifier, such as the name of the C++ class being tested, and a *test name*, which indicates the functionality being verified by the test.
+For each test, logical assertions are defined using Google Test `assertion macros`.
 Failure of expected values will cause the test to fail, but other tests will continue to run.